jaymcgavren/jaymcgavren.github.io/_posts/2017-01-28-motivating-examples-for-beginning-coders.markdown

 published: true
 ---

-One thing I learned from the authors in the Head First series who came before me is the important of good "motivating examples" - a task that the reader can easily understand but requires learning a whole suite of skills to actually implement (coinciding as closely as possible with the skills you want to teach).
+One thing I learned from the authors in the Head First series who came before me is the importance of good "motivating examples" - a task that the reader can easily understand but requires learning a whole suite of skills to actually implement (coinciding as closely as possible with the skills you want to teach).
 Motivating examples are valuable because they give a reader a sense of progress as they work toward a goal.

 [Rosetta Code](http://rosettacode.org/wiki/Category:Programming_Tasks) is basically a wiki-based collection of motivating examples for beginning developers.
 There are tons and tons of tasks on there, each showing solutions in a wide variety of programming languages.
 But a large portion of them aren't ideal for beginners: